I tend to be an extremely positive person. So much so that I have been called Positive Polly more than once!

 - make tasks sound less compromised.

-It actually sets the brain up for problem solving thinking track which in turn will help you get to a result.
+It actually sets the brain up for a problem solving thinking track which in turn will help you get to a result.

 This trick can be applied to any aspect of life!

-That is exactly what I did: I started implementing just that into my daily life (even non fitness related stuff).
+That is exactly what I did: I started implementing just that into my daily life (even with non fitness related stuff).